insapathogenomics/ReporTree/README.md

 conda env create --name reportree --file=reportree_env.yml
 ```

-_If you are using Mac OS X, please use reportree_env_osx.yml to create the conda environment_
+_Note: If you are using Mac OS X, please use reportree_env_osx.yml to create the conda environment!_

 Activate conda environment
 ```bash
 conda activate reportree